Plumsail/helpdesk-docs/Common/How To/Edit ticket's properties from mailbox.rst

 Edit ticket's properties from mailbox
 #####################################

-You can work with Plumsail HelpDesk for Office 365 from your mailbox but not only respond to tickets.
+You can work with Plumsail HelpDesk for Office 365 or On-premises from your mailbox but not only respond to tickets.
 For example, you can edit and update some ticket's properties.

 For instance, let's check how assignee can **change ticket’s status**, **resolve** it or **update** its priority